-Benjamin Shingler covers politics, immigration and social issues for CBC Montreal.
+Benjamin Shingler is a journalist with CBC Montreal.
 Follow him on Twitter @benshingler.

 Latest from Benjamin Shingler

 Laval commits to collecting police racial profiling data